YasinSyed-2099/Telco-Customer-Churn-/README.md

 # Telco-Customer-Churn

-# Project: Telco Customer Churn Using SQL & Python
+# Telco Customer Churn Using SQL & Python

 ## Project Overview
 This project analyzes customer churn for a telecom company using a publicly available Telco Customer Churn dataset.